anvaldes/AI_ML_Lab/README.md

 **General Math Algorithms:** Here I do a review for some Math Algorithms.

-**Assemblies:** Here I do a implementation to ensambling different regression models.
+**Assemblies:** Here I did a implementation to ensambling different regression models.

-If you want to contact me feel free of send me a mail to anvaldes@uc.cl. 😄
+If you want to contact me feel free of send me a mail to anvaldes@uc.cl 😄